nvp85/vet_appointment_manager/README.md

 ### Introduction

-This is a learning project I made during Nucamp coding bootcamp course "Modern Software Engineering with DevOps".
-It's a simplified appointment manager with API for an imaginary veterinary clinic created with Django REST framework and Postgresql.
+This is a learning project developed as part of the Nucamp coding bootcamp course "Modern Software Engineering with DevOps".
+It's a simplified appointment manager API for an imaginary veterinary clinic, built with Django REST framework and Postgresql.
+Its functionality allows to store and manipulate basic information about the clinic staff, clients, and pets, as well as book or cancel appointments.

 ### General Info